bhopals/responsive-layout-demo/README.md

  }
  ```

  **Max-width**
  To make your images responsive, we need to ensure max-width set for the image

  ```
  max-width : 100%;
  ```

+ By doing that, we are telling the image to not to wider than the container or any element it contains.
+This case is very much valid when a Desktop Image is being shown on mobile devices.